luizheinrich/TCC-ElectricalEngineering-LaTeX/README.md

 ## References
 <a id="1">[1]</a>
-Dmitriev, Victor and Martins, Leno and Portela, Gianni and Assunção, Luiz.
-Quadrupole resonator mode versus dipole one in photonic crystal ferrite circulators.
-Photonics and Nanostructures.
-2021.
-(Submitted).

-<a id="2">[2]</a>
 Dmitriev, Victor and Kawakatsu, Marcelo N.
-Nonreciprocal optical divider based on two-dimensional photonic crystal and magneto-optical cavity.
+"Nonreciprocal optical divider based on two-dimensional photonic crystal and magneto-optical cavity".
-Photonics and Nanostructures.
+Optical Society of America.
 vol. 51.
 no. 24.
 pp. 5917-5920.
-Optical Society of America.
+2012.

+<a id="2">[2]</a>
+Dmitriev, Victor and Portela, Gianni and Batista, Raphael.
+"Magneto-optical resonator switches in two-dimensional photonic crystals: geometry, symmetry, scattering matrices, and two examples".
+Applied Optics.
+vol. 53.
+no. 20.
+pp. 4460-4467.
+2014.

+<a id="3">[3]</a>
+Dmitriev, Victor and Portela, Gianni and Batista, Raphael.
+"Dynamically controllable graphene terahertz splitters with nonreciprocal properties".
+Applied Optics.
+vol. 58.
+no. 24.
+pp. 6513-6518.
+2019.

+<a id="4">[4]</a>
+Dmitriev, Victor and Portela, Gianni.
+"Optical component: nonreciprocal three-way divider based on magneto-optical resonator".
+Applied Optics.
+vol. 52.
+no. 27.
+pp. 6657-6662.
+2013.

+<a id="5">[5]</a>
+G{\'e}ron, Aur{\'e}lien.
+"Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow: Concepts, tools, and techniques to build intelligent systems".
+O'Reilly Media.
+ed.
+2.
+2019.

+<a id="6">[6]</a>
+Dmitriev, Victor and Martins, Leno and Portela, Gianni and Assunção, Luiz.
+"Quadrupole resonator mode versus dipole one in photonic crystal ferrite circulators".
+Photonics and Nanostructures.
 2021.
+(Submitted).